nicholasjackson827/ngjackson/blog/build-github-contributions-layout-with-css-grid.md

 All the words are on top of one another, but we'll fix that in a minute.
 Let's talk about how we defined the columns and rows.

-We defined the columns with `grid-template-columns 50px repeat(52, 20px)`.
+We defined the columns with `grid-template-columns: 50px repeat(52, 20px)`.
 This tells the browser that we want some columns.
 The first column is going to be a static `50px` wide.
-Then, we use the `repeat()` function which prevents us from having to type `20px` 52 times. `repeat(52, 20px)` is the same as typing `20px 20px 20px ...
-20px` 50 times.
-We defined the rows in a similar manner with `grid-template-rows 30px repeat(7, 20px)`.
+Then, we use the `repeat()` function which prevents us from having to type `20px` 52 times.
+We defined the rows in a similar manner with `grid-template-rows: 30px repeat(7, 20px)`.
 This means we want one row `30px` tall and 7 rows `20px` tall.
 You'll be able to see the extra tall first row and extra wide first column when inspecting the grid.
 This is to give us a bit of extra room for the labels.
 Now for the words!

 ### Placing the Text